g-lalevee/Apigee-Simple-Azure-Pipeline/README.md

   - Keep this value secret: checked
   - Click the **OK** button

-3.  (option) Force triggered pipeline execution<BR>If you don't want to manage execution trigger from azure-pipelines.yml (see [Azure DevOps Continuous integration (CI) triggers](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml#ci-triggers)), you can force it using Pipeline Seettings:
+3.  (option) Force triggered pipeline execution<BR>If you don't want to manage build trigger from azure-pipelines.yml (see [Azure DevOps Continuous integration triggers](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml#ci-triggers)), you can force it using Pipeline Settings:
 - Go to **Pipelines** menu, edit the pipeline, then **More options** button and select **Triggers**.
 - In **Continuous Integration** section, check **Override the YAML continuous integration trigger from here** and **Enable continuous integration**